I think there are very few blues guitarists out there who haven’t wanted to sound like Stevie Ray Vaughan at some point in their career.

 Which Tube Screamer should you buy?

-Ibanez released a number of variations on the Tube Screamer, all of which Stevie Ray Vaughan used during his career.
+Over the years, Ibanez released a number of variations on the Tube Screamer, many of which Stevie Ray Vaughan used during his career.

 Using the Tube Screamer